 Several patterns facilitate inter-service communication:

-- Synchronous REST/GraphQL: Direct request-response communication
+- Direct request-response communication

-- Asynchronous Messaging: Queue-based communication with message brokers
+- Queue-based communication with message brokers

 Case Study: E-Commerce Platform